 Aaron Beck grew up in the influence of humanistic psychology but would later become a founder of cognitive psychology, which is very similar to mindfulness therapy.
 Humanistic therapy arose in the mid-twentieth century as a response to the more deterministic approaches of earlier popular psychologists like Freud and Pavlov.

-Beck believes that people suffer unnecessary emotional distress because they tend to focus on themselves as the root of their problems.
+Beck believes that people suffer unnecessary emotional distress and challenges because they tend to focus on themselves as the root of their past problems.
 Instead, Beck encouraged his patients to look at themselves as agents in a larger system with lots of room for error rather than the sole cause.
 Cognitive Psychology, in general, can be seen as a sort of "metapsychology" that believes that how we think is one of the greatest determinants of how we feel.
-Some critics believe that this prevents patients of cognitive psychology from recognizing the roles that they may play in their problems, such as self-destructive or aggressive behaviors.
+Some critics believe that this prevents patients or clients of cognitive psychology from recognizing the roles that they may play in their problems, such as self-destructive or aggressive behaviors.
 Proper balance can be found by working with a psychologist instead of going through it alone.
-Other aspects of mindfulness therapy, like correcting your unproductive or harmful thoughts, can be done without professional guidance, however.
+Other aspects of mindfulness therapy, like techniques for correcting your unproductive or harmful thoughts, can be done without professional guidance, however.